-When I was diagnosed with non-Hodgkin lymphoma in 2006, the drug rituximab wasn’t available for a patient’s first line of treatment.
+When I was diagnosed with non-Hodgkin lymphoma, the drug rituximab wasn’t available for a patient’s first line of treatment.
 However, a worldwide trial was being conducted to compare the outcomes of patients who no longer had active lymphoma after receiving rituximab.

 The clinical trials nurse looked after me every time I went in for treatment.
 I had chemotherapy and then rituximab, and after a few months I went into remission.
 Then I began the experimental part of the trial.

 One group of patients was given a maintenance dose of rituximab and had check-ups every three months.
 The control group just had check-ups every three months.
-I was in the control group so was observed until the cancer came back.
-At that point I came off the trial.
+I was in the control group, so I was observed until the cancer came back.
+At that point, I came off the trial.

 During treatment and for the check-ups, I had to have a physical examination, blood tests and an interview about my general wellbeing.
-It was good to be monitored so often, especially as I didn’t have to pay for any of these tests.
-I had to travel overseas at one point, as it was a worldwide trial, and I was able to attend a clinic in the UK to have my regular three-monthly check-up.
+It was good to be monitored so often, especially as I didn’t have to pay for these tests.

 It was worthwhile going on the trial because I was able to have the rituximab straightaway.
 I also felt by participating in the trial I was contributing to finding a cure for this particular cancer.